mojisolasusan/Maven-Toys/README.md

 ![](toys.png)
 ----
 ## Introduction
 Sales and inventory data for a fictitious chain of toy stores called **Maven Toys.** The data given includes information about products, stores, daily sales transactions, and current inventory levels at each location.
-This project is done using SQL to derive insights and crucial questions to help the Mexican store make data-driven decisions.
+This project is done using SQL to derive insights and crucial questions to help the store make data-driven decisions.

 **_Disclaimer: All datasets are not real and do not represent any company, institution, or country, but just to demonstrate the capabilities of SQL._**